MTTM Podcast Episode 473 – Exploring the efficient frontier, pension recycling & money mule warning

 • Time Frame: HMRC examines contributions made in the tax year that tax-free cash is taken, and the two years before and after, resulting in a 5-year window.

-• Thresholds: If you’ve taken more than £7,500 in tax-free cash and your total contributions over the period have increased by 30% or more and the pension contributions equate to 30% or more of the tax-free cash that was taken, you may trigger the pension recycling rules
+• Thresholds: If you’ve taken more than £7,500 in tax-free cash in the last 12 months and your total contributions have increased by 30% or more and the pension contributions equate to 30% or more of the tax-free cash that was taken, you may trigger the pension recycling rules

 • Penalties: Falling foul of the rules can result in a tax charge of up to 70% of the tax-free cash taken.